 - The Legislation Act contains provisions about providing public access to Acts and instruments, and the making, parliamentary scrutiny and sunsetting of legislative instruments.
 Statutes and rules are legislative instruments and orders are legislative instruments unless exempt by regulation made under the Legislation Act.

 - Statutes, rules, and orders that are legislative instruments, must be registered under the Legislation Act and are accessible on the Federal Register of Legislation (www.legislation.gov.au).
 They are, however, exempt from disallowance by the Parliament and are not subject to sunsetting under the Legislation Act.

 - All relevant stakeholders are consulted during the development of proposed legislation.
-For further guidance on appropriate consultation practices, please see the Policy Document Consultation Guidelines.
+For further guidance on appropriate consultation practices, please see the Policy Document Consultation Guideline.

 - The proposed legislation is thoroughly tested in the development stage through consultation to ensure that it can be easily implemented, and likely operational problems are identified and resolved before the drafting is finalised.

-- All proposed legislation that deals with academic or student matters is to be submitted to the Academic Board, through the University Education Committee or University Research Committee, as appropriate, for comment and endorsement.
-It should be submitted once it reaches a state of drafting that the instructing officer is satisfied with.
+- All proposed legislation that deals with academic or student matters is to be submitted to the Academic Board, through the Academic Quality Assurance Committee or University Research Committee, as appropriate, for comment and endorsement.
+It is submitted once it reaches a state of drafting that the instructing officer is satisfied with.
 If the making of legislation is urgent, the legislation is made and the Academic Board is informed of its making (and a copy of the legislation tabled) at the next practical meeting of the Academic Board.
 The Responsible Executive is responsible for ensuring the Academic Board and relevant Committees are informed of legislation, before or after its making, as appropriate.